COME HANG OUT IN THE GROUP

 Common Narcissistic Behavior

-How do you recognize toxic friends with narcissistic behavior?
+How do you recognize a narcissistic friend?
 Here is a list of characteristics to look for.

 They make a great first impression but wear out their welcome quickly